Skip to content

 const fp = await neoprint.get()

-console.log(fp.crossBrowserId) // Same on Chrome, Firefox, Safari
+console.log(fp.crossBrowserId) // Same on Chrome, Firefox, Safari, Edge

 // Send to your server to link browser profiles